 Grammy Award winner Jeff Tyzik is one of America's most innovative and sought after pops conductors.
 Tyzik is recognized for his brilliant arrangements, original programming, and engaging rapport with audiences of all ages.

 In August 2013, Jeff Tyzik was named to The Dot and Paul Mason Principal Pops Conductor's Podium at the Dallas Symphony Orchestra.
-This season, he also begins a new role as Principal Pops Conductor of the Seattle Symphony, the Detroit Symphony and The Florida Orchestra.
-In the 2013/14 concert season, Tyzik will celebrate his 20th season as Principal Pops Conductor of the Rochester Philharmonic Orchestra and continues to serve as Principal Pops Conductor of the Oregon Symphony.
+In 2013 he also began a new role as Principal Pops Conductor of the Seattle Symphony, the Detroit Symphony and The Florida Orchestra.
+In the 2014/15 concert season, Tyzik will celebrate his 21st season as Principal Pops Conductor of the Rochester Philharmonic Orchestra and continues to serve as Principal Pops Conductor of the Oregon Symphony.